rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/SearchFilter.md

 - searchObjectFilter: SearchObjectFilter
 - lambdaFilters: LambdaPathFilters
   - Parameters for using Lambda filters in the query.
-- ignoreArchive: System.Boolean
+- archiveFolderAction: ArchiveFolderAction
-  - Determines whether to ignore in-place archive folder.
+  - Specifies actions for the in-place archive folder.